How we operate

 Be straightforward.

 We say what we mean.
-We do not use confusing language, hide behind jargon, or make promises we cannot keep.
-If something is not a fit, we will tell you.
-If we are interested, we will tell you that too.
+We don't use confusing language, hide behind jargon, or make promises we can't keep.
+If something isn't a fit, we'll tell you.
+If we're interested, we'll tell you that too.
 Honest conversations are the only kind worth having.

 These principles guide every conversation we have.

-If these values resonate with you, we would like to talk.
+If these values resonate with you, we'd like to talk.
 Reach out and let's have an honest conversation about your business.